GNU-Ymir/Documentations/primitives/types.md

 # Primitives types

-In **Ymir** language every value has a certain data type, which tells the behavior of the program, and how to operate with the value. **Ymir** is statically typed language, which means that all the type of all values must be known at compile time.
-Usually the compiler is able to infer the data types of the values, and there is no need to specify them when declaring a variable.
-But sometimes, when dealing with variable mutability, or class inheritance, for example, the inference could be wrong, and the behavior not adapted to what you could want to do.
+In **Ymir** language, each value has a certain type of data, which indicates how the program must behave and how it should operate with the value. **Ymir** is a statically typed language, which means that all types of all values must be known at compile time.
+Usually, the compiler is able to deduce the data types from the values, and it is not necessary to specify them when declaring a variable.
+But sometimes, when it comes to the mutability of a variable or the inheritance of a class, for example, the inference can be wrong and the behavior not adapted to what you might want to do.

-Therefore, the type can be added when declaring a variable, as in the following code.
+Therefore, the type may be added when declaring a variable, as in the following code.

 ```ymir